mullvad/mullvadvpn-app/docs/split-tunneling.md

 One reason for this is that on some operating systems, programs call into a system service for name resolution.
 This system service will then perform the actual DNS lookup.
 Since all DNS requests then originate from the same process/system service, it becomes hard to know which ones are for excluded apps and which ones are not.
+Because the DNS service is not excluded, DNS lookups **will fail** in the connecting, disconnecting, and error [states](architecture.md) whenever they must be sent through a tunnel.

 Some definitions of terms used later to describe behavior: